ralphwatts/weather-app/README.md

 # React Weather App
-This is a Weather Web App built in React.
+A Weather Web App built in React that fetches data from the weatherapi.com API.
 This is a React and design demo/exercise.